 In addition to editing, I'm an award-winning author myself: My debut novel, The Lowering Days is out with HarperCollins in the United States and Editions Gallmeister in France.
 My short fiction and non-fiction have appeared in national publications such as the Alaska Quarterly Review, Shenandoah, Epoch, Tin House, Narrative Magazine, The Chicago Times, The New York Times, and Consumer Reports.

 So, while my middle school vampire fiction never took off, I have had the good fortune of being on both sides of the publishing equation as an editor and author for the past fifteen years.
 My goal is always to help authors tell their stories in their voices as artfully and effectively as possible.
-Writing isn't just the act of composition; it's the act of connecting, at both the head and heart level.
+Writing isn't just the act of composition; it's the act of connecting, at both the head and the heart level.